 - Okoro and Taylor Woodrow ICR 580 CA – race discrimination and continuing acts

 Jake Davies is listed as a leading individual in employment law and Satinder Gill as a leading individual in business immigration law in the current edition of the Legal 500 directory.

-Cyril Adjei and Ian Wright are on Part A of the List of Specialist Regulatory Advocates in Health & Safety and Environmental Law.
-As a result they appear in appeals against notices issued by the Health and Safety Executive, Office of Rail Regulation and the Environment Agency.
+Ian Wright is on Part A of the List of Specialist Regulatory Advocates in Health & Safety and Environmental Law.
+As a result he appears in appeals against notices issued by the Health and Safety Executive, Office of Rail Regulation and the Environment Agency.

 Simon Robinson is a specialist in discrimination cases and also a CEDR Accredited Mediator for workplace and employment disputes.

 Sara Beecham applies her considerable knowledge of local government to employment disputes in this field.

 Brynmor Adams has been appointed to the Attorney General’s C Panel of Junior Counsel for civil work and as such has acted on behalf of the Government in employment disputes.

 Millie Polimac is an expert on employment and EU law rights as a result of her previous experience as a referendaire at the Court of Justice of the European Union in the cabinet of Advocate General Jaaskinen.